 5. Technology can help us find calm and fulfillment

 Modern technology causes many of the problems we face in finding calm and fulfillment.
 It’s one of the main reasons for our Swiss cheese days.
 We’re hooked to our devices, and they disturb our work, sleep, and social relationships.
 Research even links our over-connectedness to stress and other mental health issues.

 Faced with such a damaging culprit, a natural response is to get rid of the bastard altogether.
 Not surprisingly, disconnecting, detox, and going off the grid are terms we hear a lot these days.

 In my opinion, this a knee-jerk reaction, from one extreme to the other.
 It’s a human tendency to do that, to swing from one extreme to the other, so it’s understandable.
 But, while I’m still not sure how you throw out a baby with the bathwater, that’s proverbially what we’re doing here.

 As I’ve argued before, technology itself is not at fault.
 The problem is how we (humans) design our tech products.
 We can create technology that guides us in the right direction, that nudges us towards the better parts of our nature, instead of feasting on our worst instincts.
 It’s a matter of what choices product designers, entrepreneurs, and others working in tech make; what they find valuable and meaningful when building their businesses and products.

 Saent Lifeline is a tech product meant to guide you to those better parts of your human nature, towards focus, but also balance in the form of rest and reflection.
 It helps you make the most of your days and, ultimately, live a more fulfilling life.

-Saent Lifeline is currently in closed Alpha testing.
+Saent Lifeline is currently in a closed, early access program.
 If you’re interested to try it out, please fill out this short survey to get on the invitation waiting list.